 4. Integration Sessions

-• After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine lozenge refills, as appropriate.
-The frequency of follow ups depends on your unique treatment plan, at a minimum of once per quarter.
+After our first KAP session, the medical provider schedules regular follow ups with you to monitor outcomes and prescribe refills, as appropriate.
+The frequency of follow ups depends on your unique treatment plan.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.